mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ## Choosing 10G NICs

 If you choose a 10G switch, your work isn't over.
-In order to achieve 10 Gbps speeds, you need a 10G Network interface controller (NIC) for each device you want to enjoy the 10G speed.
-A regular 1 Gbps NIC will still work with a 10G switch, but it will be limited to 1 Gbps Ethernet speeds.
+In order to achieve 10 Gbps speeds, you need a 10G Network interface controller (NIC) for each device you want to run at 10G speeds.
+A regular 1 Gbps NIC will still work with a 10G switch, but it will be limited to 1 Gbps Ethernet.

 I had a lot of trouble finding 10G NICs for my systems.
 I was able to get 10G working on my Windows desktop after a bit of tinkering, but I tested three different NICs on my TrueNAS storage server, and I couldn't get any of them to work.

 - Mellanox ConnextX-3 CX311A
   - On my Windows desktop, the activity lights didn't flash at all, and Windows didn't recognize anything in the PCI slot.
   - I found a forum post where somemeone mentioned that switching to another PCI slot on their motherboard solved the problem.
 I was skeptical, but that fixed it.
-  - My TrueNAS server couldn't recognize it, but it worked on my Windows desktop.
+  - My TrueNAS server couldn't recognize it at all.
 - Chelsio T520-LL-CR
   - Chelsio is one of the most common brands for TrueNAS servers, and [Serve the Home's buyer's guide](https://www.servethehome.com/buyers-guides/top-hardware-components-for-truenas-freenas-nas-servers/top-picks-freenas-nics-networking/) listed it as a recommended option
   - My TrueNAS server [couldn't recognize it](https://www.truenas.com/community/threads/no-success-with-three-different-10-gb-nics.111026/).
 - Chelsio Dual Port T520-CR
   - My TrueNAS server [couldn't recognize this one, either](https://www.truenas.com/community/threads/no-success-with-three-different-10-gb-nics.111026/).

-My best guess is that the issue is motherboard incompatibility.
+My best guess is that the issue on my TrueNAS server is motherboard incompatibility.
 My TrueNAS server [uses a consumer-grade ASUS Prime A320I-K motherboard](/budget-nas/#motherboard), so it may not support these enterprise-oriented 10G NICs.

 I'm planning to build a new storage server in the next few months, so I'll try a fancier motherboard to see if that lets me use one of the three spare 10G NICs I have lying around.

-Currently, my Windows desktop can talk to my managed switch at 10 Gbps speeds, but it's limited to 1 Gbps bandwidth for everything else.
-If I need to click a checkbox on TP-Link's medicore web UI, I can do it at blazing 10 Gbps speeds.
+Currently, the only 10 Gbps link in my network is the connection between my Windows desktop and my managed switch.
+If I need to click a checkbox on TP-Link's crummy web UI, I can do it at blazing 10 Gbps speeds.

 ## Choosing a UPS (battery backup)

 When I lived in Manhattan, I'd experience around five power outages per year.
 They were all brief, but they were long enough to power cycle my computer.

 To avoid surprise shutdowns, I bought a battery backup system, also known as an uninterruptible power supply (UPS).
-It was an APC BR1500G, and I've used that same battery backup for six years.
+It was an [APC BR1500G](https://www.apc.com/us/en/product/BR1500G/apc-backups-pro-1500va-865w-tower-120v-10x-nema-515r-outlets-avr-lcd-user-replaceable-battery/), and I've used that same battery backup for six years.

 TODO: Photo

 For short power outages, the battery saves me from any downtime.
 For extended outages, the battery gives me enough time to gracefully shutdown my systems to avoid data loss.

 The downside of the battery backup is that it added a lot of cabling to my office.
-My desktop, servers, and router were all in different corners of my office, so big, unsightly power cables had to run all around my office to connect those components to the UPS.
+My desktop, servers, and router were all in different corners of my office, so bulky, unsightly power cables had to run all around my office to connect those components to the UPS.

 ### How much time do you need for a graceful shutdown?